flash1293/aes-wasm/README.md

 # aes-wasm

 This library is a WASM port of the [ghostscript AES implementation](https://www.ghostscript.com/doc/base/aes.c).
-Currently only the CBC mode is supported.
+Currently CBC and CTR mode are supported.

 You can use this library like any other JS dependency in your project by running
 ```sh